-Set location finder target location as lat,lng.
+Set location finder target location as lat, lng.

 The device provides a location finder built from eight LEDs and can use those LEDs to guide you to a location.
 You can set the target location with the 'targetlocation' option.
-Use ':' as the delimiter between latitude and longitude.
-Note that GPSBabel terminates after writing the location info to the device, i.e. no logging data will be read from it.
+Use ':' as the delimiter between

-Example 3.35.
+Example 3.38.
 Set the target location of the Skytraq location finder configlog option

 '''

 gpsbabel -i skytraq,targetlocation=12.34:-56.78 -f /dev/ttyUSB 0 -o

+unicsv -F -

 '''